≡ Menu

 The Keeshonden may be compared to other dog breeds such as the Entlebucher Mountain Dog, Finnish Spitz, Flat-Coated Retriever, Curly-Coated Retriever, German Spitz, Fox Terrier, German Wolfspitz, and the Norwegian Elkhound.

-Known for their loyalty.
-He is very smart and easy to train and is very good with kids and adults alike.
+The Keeshond is a family dog and requires less exercise than some dog breeds.
+He is happy to move around the house, but take him for a daily walk.
+Keeshonds are also known for their loyalty.
+He is brilliant, easy to train, and good with kids and adults.
 He has a gregarious personality and is a people-pleaser.
 It is always fun to have him around.

 But beware…